Harish-Reddy-Duggempudi/Harish-Reddy-Duggempudi/README.md

 - 🌱 I’m currently learning **advanced AI techniques, cloud computing with Microsoft Azure, and best practices for scaling open-source contributions.**

-- 👯 I’m looking to collaborate on **pen-source projects, community events, and innovative solutions in AI, data science, and web development**
+- 👯 I’m looking to collaborate on **open-source projects, community events, and innovative solutions in AI, data science, and web development**

 - 🤝 I’m looking for help with **contributing to advanced open-source AI projects and exploring innovative applications of data science in real-world scenarios.**